 Safe Harbors offers regular emotional support services for survivors, which include the weekly survivor circle support group, free monthly mental health counseling, free monthly yoga classes, and frequent empowerment classes.

 Safe Harbors advocates offer support to survivors navigating the healthcare system due to intimate partner violence or sexual assault.
 Safe Harbors advocates can discuss healthcare options and accompany you during medical visits.
-We also offer free birth control options and pregnancy tests at our office.
+We also offer sexual and reproductive health options, resources and information.

 Safe Harbors coordinates an LGBTQ+ advisory council, Queer Youth Group, and offers LGBTQ+ specific advocacy services.

 Safe Harbors may be able to fund emergency needs that arise as a direct result of domestic violence, sexual violence, and/or stalking.
-Survivors can apply for funding from our unrestricted Giving Circle fund at any time.
+Survivors can apply for financial assistance with an advocate at any time.

 Safe Harbors regularly hosts educational events and broadly distributes information about domestic violence, sexual violence, and stalking throughout Wallowa County.
 We are also active on social media and within the local schools.
 Follow the link below to our calendar for more event information.